-VIVOTEK FE8173 is the latest fisheye fixed dome network camera from VIVOTEK, featuring a detailed 3-Megapixel resolution sensor with superb image quality.
-Equipped with a fisheye lens for 180° panoramic view (wall mount) or 360° surround view (ceiling/floor/table mount) without blind spots, the camera is able to provide coverage of wide, open indoor areas, such as airports, shopping malls, train stations, retail stores, offices and more.
+VIVOTEK FE8174/74V is the latest fisheye fixed dome network camera from VIVOTEK, featuring a detailed 5-Megapixel resolution sensor with superb image quality.
+Equipped with a fisheye lens for 180° panoramic view (wall mount) or 360° surround view (ceiling/floor/table mount) without blind spots, the camera is able to provide coverage of wide, open areas, such as airports, shopping malls, parking lots, retail stores, offices and more.

-The FE8173 offers various display layouts, including original surround view, panoramic view, and regional view for various mounting applications.
+The FE8174/74V offers various display layouts, including original surround view, panoramic view, and regional view for various mounting applications.
 With the latest cutting-edge image processing capabilities, hemispherical images captured from the fisheye camera can be converted into conventional rectilinear projection for viewing and analysis.
 In addition, in both the panoramic as well as regional viewing modes, users can utilize the ultra-smooth ePTZ function to easily zoom in and focus on a region of interest (ROI).
-The new cutting-edge pixel calculator function helps the user to ensure the image quality of a desired area.
+The new cutting-edge pixel counter function helps the user to ensure the image quality of a desired area.

-As with all VIVOTEK true day/night cameras, the FE8173 features a removable IR-cut filter, maintaining clear images 24 hours a day.
-Together with 802.3af compliant PoE, MicroSD/SDHC/SDXC card slot for on-board storage, and iViewer app support, the FE8173 is indisputably the top choice for constructing a robust surveillance system with the greatest coverage possible.
+As with all VIVOTEK true day/night cameras, the FE8174/74V features a removable IR-cut filter, maintaining clear images 24 hours a day.
+FE8174V's IP66-rated housing is designed to help the camera body withstand rain and dust and ensures operation under a multitude of harsh weather conditions; additionally, the vandal-proof IK10-rated housing effectively provides robust protection from physical damage.
+Together with 802.3af compliant PoE, MicroSD/SDHC/SDXC card slot for on-board storage, EN50155 mobile surveillance and iPad applications, the FE8174/4V is indisputably the top choice for constructing a robust surveillance system with the greatest coverage possible.